 Common routes for motor vehicle accidents throughout Miami, include the following freeways:

 Despite technological advances, like backup cameras, adaptive headlights, and forward collision braking systems (FCS) in today’s vehicles, car accidents are still happening at an alarming rate.
-The causes of these traffic car accidents generally fall into one of two categories.
+The causes of these traffic accidents generally fall into one of two categories.
 The first of which is the fault of human error, and the second are those being outside of driver’s control.

-Unfortunately, many drivers, at some point will eventually find themselves being guilty of some of the leading causes of car accidents.
+Unfortunately, many drivers, at some point will eventually find themselves being guilty of some of the leading causes of auto accidents.
 Educating drivers about these issues can help them be safer on the roads while preventing motor vehicle accidents.

 The following leading causes can be avoided by taking preventative steps the next time that you drive.